aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 }
 ```

 That's all you need to create an HTML with the animated page transitions generated from the PDF document.
-The sample HTML export can be downloaded [here](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/tree/main/Examples), and the sample project - here [zip].
+The sample HTML export can be downloaded [here](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/tree/main/Examples), and the sample project - here [zip](sample.zip).